Again this week I was asked if I take on apprentices. Usually when Frank, my assistant, tells them no, they come back with, “Why?”

 Second – I would have really high expectations of an apprentice.
 I find that many people I meet don’t have the dedication, work ethic, sense of self-responsibility, or drive that I expect from a serious magician.
 I would require that from an apprentice.
 I would expect nothing less than excellence, otherwise I would deem the apprentice incompetent and lose all respect for them.
 I know this about myself, and I also know how unfair it is to saddle someone with those kinds of expectations.
 Basically – anyone seeking to be my apprentice would have to be a passionate workaholic, and the work would need to be the center of their universe, which can be rather unrealistic in the modern world.

-Third – Having an apprentice takes me away from my own great work, and I’m rather selfish about my own work.
+Third – Having an apprentice takes me away from my own great work, and right now I’m rather selfish about my own work.
 I would not set aside my work to dedicate myself to a student at this point in my life.
 So how fair would it be of me to expect my student to give the work their full dedication if I wasn’t fully dedicated to that student?
-Those who can’t – teach.
-Well, I can.
-I don’t mind running the odd workshop here and there, but I am not a full-time dedicated teacher.
-If I were, that would be a different story.
+I don’t mind running classes from time to time, or teaching the odd workshop here and there.
+Writing the books I write is part of my great work.
+However, I am just unable to give that kind of time to someone else right now.
+That could potentially change in the future, but for the moment, that’s not the case.

 So – to recap: